mahmutaunal/ToDoList/README.md

 ## About

 You can easily create and update your to-do list and mark it as complete.
+And you can delete completed tasks.
+You can also hide completed tasks.

 You can also mark your tasks as priority and sort them by priority.
+And you can search for tasks.

 ## Features